Estonia Flag Estonia

 • 1 tsp (5 ml) mustard

-• 1/2 tsp (2 ml) sugar
+• ½ tsp (2 ml) sugar

-• 2 tbsp (30 ml) vinegar
+• 2 Tbsp (30 ml) vinegar

-• Salt and pepper to taste
+• Salt and pepper, to taste

 Directions

-1. Combine all the salad ingredients.
+1. Using a large bowl, add and combine all the salad ingredients.

 2. Separately, whisk together dressing ingredients.